On this page you’ll find an overview of the beaches of north-west Sardinia.

 North West Sardinia - Stintino

 36 kilometers north-west of the city of Sassari, in the north-western tip of Sardinia, you'll find Stintino.
 Stintino used to be a village of fishermen hunting for tuna, but has now grown to become quite a popular Sardinian seaside resort.
 The small village is best known for the beach of La Pelosa - Spiaggia della Pelosa - a true Sardinian oasis, and a top contender on the list of the best beaches of Europe.
 La Pelosa is accompanied by an ancient sixteenth century watchtower, the Torre della Pelosa.
 Stintino provides easy access to Asinara National Park to the north - Parco Nazionale dell'Asinara - in the Marine Protected Area of Isola dell'Asinara.

 Beaches Near Stintino

-La Pelosa Beach (Spiaggia della Pelosa), with its shallow turquoise waters and white sands, is a Sardinian oasis, but can get crowded during peak season.
+Spiaggia della Pelosa, with its shallow turquoise waters and white sands, is a must-see Sardinian oasis.

 Le Saline beach, located in the Gulf of Saline (Capo d'Orso) in Sassari, is 9 kilometers long, making it an ideal beach for long walks or jogging.